 This is a deeply personal question and one we recommend you take into careful consideration.
 For those who are just beginning to think about locking their hair we can’t stress enough that you need to research, research and research some more before you make the decision to lock your hair.

 The transformation that occurs when someone locks their hair is a significant one, but dreadlocks don’t always deliver that instant gratification like a new haircut and haircolor does.
 When you leave our salon after having new natural dreadlocks installed they will look nice and tight, but will look nothing like what they will eventually mature to be.
 Locks typically take approximately 1-2 years to fully mature and will change significantly throughout that time.
-They require a ton of patience and a good amount of TLC.
+They require a ton of patience and a good amount of TLC from you at home especially if you want themm to be on the neater side of things.
 Natural Dreadlocks are commitment and not what we would consider a temporary hairstyle.

 We don't recommend natural dreadlocks to clients who love to change their hair color a lot (especially bright fantasy colors).
 Repetitive chemical services can be extraordinarily damaging to locks.
 We can however give you your color fix with synthetic and/or human dreadlock extensions and decor without unnecessary damage to your hair.